Summary of our research

 In addition, the following PhD students are doing work on clinical outcome modelling:

-- Aya Awad: can we devise ways to make predictions about patients in intensive care earlier than existing models?
+- Aya Awad (completed 2018): can we devise ways to make predictions about patients in intensive care earlier than existing models?

 - Simarjot Dahella: how frequently do vital signs observations need to be made?